 “The need to comply with government regulations, including International Financial Reporting Standards (IFRS), will drive demand for updated consolidation and reporting software as well as financial governance, risk and compliance applications,” IDC’s Brian McDonough wrote in the report.

-performance sours city on financial budgeting software vendor
+Poor performance sours city on financial budgeting software vendor

 The city of Vancouver, Wash., has been using on-demand financial budgeting software from SaaS CPM vendor Host Analytics since 2006.
 And for Natasha Ramras, the city’s budgeting and planning manager, that’s just about long enough.